Preventing elder abuse

 Signs of abuse may vary from physical, such as bruises, scratches, cuts, malnutrition, lack of medical care, and behavioural such as withdrawal, fear, and anxiety.

 An important indication of abuse is based on what an older person says.
-Claims of abuse or mistreatment should be investigated.
+Claims of abuse or mistreatment should be reported and investigated.

 A common form of elder abuse encountered by caregivers of older persons is self-neglect.
 When the person experiences physical or mental impairment or diminished capacity, they may no longer be able to care for themselves.
 Signs to look out for are: